Roy-lab/drmn_utils/feature_generation_tools/README.md

 ### Directions for preparing the example feature analysis

-1. Decompress the .tar.xz files in the example_files directory.
-This is noted in the readme file of that directory.
+1. Decompress the .tar.xz files in the example_files directory (explained in the readme file of that directory).
 2. Compile aggregateSignalMotifNet and aggregateSignal programs in the respective aggregateSignalMotifNet and aggregateSignalRegion_noLog directories, respectively, with the
 ```
 make